 Ensure your fire alarm system is up to date and functioning, you do not want to return to a burnt down store.

-Make sure you put up a sign that indicates your store is close.
+4. Make sure you put up a sign that indicates your store is closed.

 Besides that, remember to update your company’s online social media platforms so that customers can be notified of your store closure.